kei178/rails-vue-demo/README.md

 ### CLI

-Deployment from your local PC With heroku.yml.
+Deployment from your local PC with heroku.yml.

 ```
 git push heroku master